civican/legisinfo/42-1/bills/C-49/bill_text.md

   **(2)** Section 116 of the Act is amended by adding the following after subsection (1):

-    **(1.1)** The Agency shall allow a company at least 20 days to file an answer and at least 10 days for a complainant to file a reply.
+    **(1.1)** For the purpose of an investigation conducted under subsection (1), the Agency shall allow a company at least 20 days to file an answer and at least 10 days for a complainant to file a reply.

+    **(1.11)** The Agency may, with the authorization of the Minister and subject to any terms and conditions that the Minister considers appropriate, of its own motion, conduct an investigation to determine whether a railway company is fulfilling its service obligations.
+The Agency shall conduct the investigation as expeditiously as possible and make its determination within 90 days after the investigation begins.

     **(1.2)** The Agency shall determine that a company is fulfilling its service obligations if it is satisfied that the company provides the highest level of service in respect of those obligations that it can reasonably provide in the circumstances, having regard to the following considerations: